 Anyway, I made chili the other day.
 Lots o’ chili.
 So, we had leftovers for days and that is one thing that my husband will absolutely complain about.
 He hates eating the same thing over and over again.
 So, I turned the chili into enchiladas and all was right in our world.

 These are simple, cheesy, spicy food that you can make with leftover chili or chili from *gasp* a can.
 No judgement from me.
 My favorite chili recipe involves a packet of chili seasoning and a can of tomato sauce, so who am I to judge anyway? 😉

 The corn tortillas soak up all the liquid and take on a texture similar to cornbread, which is a perfect pairing for chili!
 You guys are going to love this simple recipe!

 Chili Cheese Enchiladas

-Heat the tortillas on the stove top or in the microwave until soft and pliable.
-Place the tortillas on a clean surface and place 1 1/2 cups of cheese down the center of each tortilla.
+- Heat the tortillas on the stove top or in the microwave until soft and pliable.
+Place the tortillas on a clean surface and place the 1 1/2 cups of cheese evenly divided down the center of each tortilla.
 Roll up and place seam side down in the baking dish.

 - Top with the chili, sprinkle on the remaining cheese, and jalapenos.
 Bake for 20 minutes or until the cheese is melted.